Pastoral Neolithic: Migratory patterns

+A study by Vicente et al. (2021) found that people related to the Pastoral Neolithic introduced pastoralism into southern Africa approximately 2000 years ago, and admixed with local hunter-gatherer groups to form the Khoekhoe populations in South Africa.
+These pastoralists carried approximately 69% East African and 31% Eurasian ancestry, and were likely Cushitic speakers.
+Lin et al. (2018) found that this pastoralist migration introduced the SLC24A5 Eurasian light-skin pigmentation gene into the Khoe-San population 2,000 years ago, which subsequently experienced a selective sweep within the Khoe-San.
+The most common SLC24A5 haplotype was found to be identical among European, eastern African, and Khoe-San individuals.
+All extant Khoe-San groups have admixture with a mixed group containing East African and Eurasian ancestry.

+In Southern Africa it is also argued that plant cultivation took place considerably later than the domestication of cattle and other animals.
+This is also believed to have been true for other areas of the world such as India and Peru.
+Marshall et al (2002) take the tenth millennium BP as that of African cattle domestication.
+Plant domestication is placed by these researchers as being sometime after 4000 BP.
+Their point is that the advantage of yield is not, in the African context, a significant driver compared to the risks of aridity and the need to move so as to ensure feed for cattle.
+These are conclusions based on remains.
+In studies based on chemical analysis, on-going benefit from Neolithic herding activities is detected.
+It is speculated that the richer grasslands persist because they attract wild grazers as well as herded animals, thereby perpetuating the cycle.

 Cultural characteristics

 Neolithic pastoralists employed various subsistence strategies (e.g., fishing, herding) and are generally associated with stone tools, ceramics, and burial traditions.

 Pastoral practices

 The shift from hunting-gathering to herding developed gradually, over thousands of years, during the Pastoral Neolithic.
 The Pastoral Neolithic of East Africa is one of a few in world history where herding significantly preceded agricultural food production.

 The major transition from predominantly hunter-gatherer economies to predominantly herding economies may have occurred around 3000 BP.
 There are limited remains of domesticated animals at sites that predate 3000 BP.
 For example, at the Enkapune Ya Muto rock shelter site of central Kenya, among evidence of mostly wild fauna, there are few caprine (goat/sheep) teeth dated to around 4400 BP.
 The length of time between the initial introduction of domesticates and their full adoption is thought to have occurred between the cultural separation of immigrant populations and indigenous populations in the region.
 Additionally, paleoclimatic evidence from Lake Naivasha, Kenya suggests that rain patterns may not have been favorable for dairy pastoralism until around 3000 BP.
 After 3000 BP, the majority of fauna found at Pastoral Neolithic sites are from domesticated animals rather than undomesticated animals.
 By this time, many communities were exclusively stock-keeping and herding.